 Until 2008 legislation required all bread sold in the UK to weigh 400g or multiples thereof.

-We are now seeing different sizes of loaf offering consumers greater choice and convenience.
+We now have different sizes of loaf offering consumers greater choice and convenience.
 However many loaves are still sold in 800g (large) or 400g (small) weights.

 Breads and rolls weighing less than 300g can currently be sold by number or weight.